havit/Havit.Blazor/Havit.Bootstrap/readme.md

 ## General notes
 1. The file structure as well as the build scripts are taken over from Bootstrap so the update process is straightforward
 2. Do not modify contents of the bootstrap folder with exception of updating the source files to new version
-3. HAVIT Bootstrap overrides are done in *scss* folder
+3. Havit.Bootstrap overrides are done in *scss* folder
 4. NodeJS resp.
 NPM or YARN are needed to compile the CSS
+5. Havit.Bootstrap has its own .editorconfig with different settings than HAVIT standards to comply with Bootstrap stylelint settings

 ## Update instructions